Deferred- What's Next?

 Mid-year grade report.
 Most colleges will request this.
 Have it sent officially, via your school counselor, or your transcript service, but you can also update the college with the relevant information in your email correspondence.

-COVID Year Advice: mid-year grade reports are especially important when you consider that many high schools used alternate grading scales for the spring semester of 2020 and the majority of students spent most of 2020/21 in a non-typical, remote learning environment.
-This means that the last true grade record they have is from first semester of your junior year and now the first semester of your senior year.
+Pandemic-related advice: mid-year grade reports are especially important when you consider that many high schools used alternate grading scales for the spring semester of 2020 and the majority of students spent most of 2020/21 in a non-typical, remote learning environment.
+This means that the last true grade record they have is from the first semester of your junior year and now the first semester of your senior year.

 Additional recommendations.
 These should highlight your unique qualities and why you are a great fit for the school.
 Remember to verify that the college will accept additional information.